fakenzer/fcj-workshop/content/Lambda-configuration/Set-up-sns/_index.md

 ![SNS](/images/3.Lambda/008-SNS.png)

-1. Log in to AWS Console
+1. Log into AWS Console
-2. Search and select **SNS** in the services list
+2. Search for and select **SNS** from the services list
 3. In the left menu, select **Topics**

 ### Step 2: Create SNS Topic